Private cloud deployment

 - Review all configurations across all tabs

-- Click Create Pool button
+- Select Create Pool button

 UI Reference: After creating a pool, you'll be returned to the Private Cloud page where your new pool appears in the list.
 The pool entry shows:

-- Pool name and version (e.g.,
+- Pool name and version (for example,

 your-pool-name v1) - Unique pool ID (short identifier like "abc123xyz")